jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## February 12
+- I went through another 100 exam prep questions this morning and passed.
+I went deep into the ones that I got incorrect and compared with other sites too.
+- The AI-102 exam is tomorrow.
+I feel pretty good, but who knows...
+Will be doing some more questions tonight as well. (done - did another 114 practice questions - 80% score).
+- I added a [README to the LLM section](./LLM/README.md) in this repo.
+Planning to put links to some of the better models that I've used on huggingface.

 ## February 11
 - Spent some more time with LLMs.
 I experimented with various models from huggingface and tried different quantizations.
-On my machine, with 16gb of vram on my GPU, I've found that Solar 10 Instruct v1 34B is really really good and also performant.
+On my machine, with 16gb of vram on my GPU, I've found that [Solar 10.7B Instruct](https://huggingface.co/upstage/SOLAR-10.7B-Instruct-v1.0) is really really good and also performant.
+I asked it many questions and it mostly hit them spot on.
+With the exception of starting the Infocom Hitchhiker's Guide to the Galaxy game correctly.
+- Came across a really good book called [AI-102: Designing and Implementing a Microsoft Azure AI Solution : Study Guide with Practice Questions and Labs - First Edition](https://www.amazon.ca/AI-102-Designing-Implementing-Microsoft-Questions-ebook/dp/B0988751MV).
+I quickly skimmed through about half the book and it is chock full of good details.
+If you find yourself here on this github repo in search of some AI-102 material, I highly recommend snagging this. $10 on Kindle is a steal, to be honest.
+I've also linked to it in my [AI-102 notes here](./Certification%20-%20Azure%20AI%20Engineer%20Associate/notes.md).
+- Not sure really how I feel about my upcoming certification exam.
+I'm passing the practice tests now, but who knows.. those are just practice tests.
+I spent a whole bunch of time today re-reading my own notes and adding a few more details as well, including some more code snippets (thanks ChatGPT).

 ## February 10
 - Did another AI-102 practice test and passed again.
 Getting better by the day.